vukrosic/pretraining-llms-with-nvfp4/NVFP4_tutorial.md

   **Practical Takeaway:** The paper found it was essential to apply **stochastic rounding** when quantizing gradient tensors.
 However, for weights and activations in the forward pass, standard **round-to-nearest-even** is better, as the noise from stochastic rounding can be harmful there.

+  ### 5. A Final Trick: Switching to Higher Precision

+  For cases where the FP4 training loss doesn't perfectly match the higher-precision baseline, the paper offers a practical solution to close the final gap.

+  **The Technique:** Switch from NVFP4 to a higher precision format like BF16 for the final phase of training (e.g., the last 10-20%, typically during the learning rate decay schedule).

+  **The Result:** This method can fully recover the small remaining loss difference.
+The paper notes that the loss gap primarily arises from quantization in the *forward pass*, so you get the most benefit by switching only the forward pass computations to BF16.
+This minimizes the performance impact while maximizing the accuracy gain.

 ## Empirical Validation: 12B Model on 10T Tokens

 The paper validates this four-part methodology by pretraining a 12-billion-parameter model on an unprecedented 10 trillion tokens.

 **Results:**
 *   **Training Loss:** The validation loss for the NVFP4-trained model closely matched the FP8 baseline throughout the 10T token run.